gmtt/eudic_words_spider/README.md

-a simple spider use scrapy and splash to get words from your eudic studylist. after config scrapy and splash: just run main.py to use it.
+A simple spider use scrapy and splash to get words from your eudic studylist.
+After config scrapy and splash: just run main.py to use it.